PewDiePie: 2020–2024: Soft retirement and move to Japan

 In May 2022, Kjellberg and his wife Marzia moved from England to Japan.
 Much of his content following the move consisted of "vlogs about daily life around Tokyo."
 In September, Kjellberg explained the shift his upload philosophy underwent when he announced his "retirement" from the platform: he opted to share videos for fun, as he did when he first began uploading videos.
 On 14 November, MrBeast surpassed Kjellberg as the most-subscribed individual creator on YouTube.
 The two have been noted as contemporaries and friends, with MrBeast having previously supported the "Subscribe to PewDiePie" campaign during Kjellberg's competition with T-Series.
 Previously, Kjellberg answered a viewer question relating to whether MrBeast would surpass his subscriber count, replying "He definitely will ...
 He definitely deserves it, I hope he does it."

 On 29 June 2023, Kjellberg announced he would be taking an indefinite hiatus from YouTube due to his imminent fatherhood.
 He would shortly thereafter return to making videos in August.
 In May 2024, Kjellberg expressed discontent with what he described as an "infestation" of YouTubers visiting Japan to create "obnoxious" content for attention and "hate clicks".

-In November, Kjellberg uploaded a video detailing his progress after drawing everyday for a year.
+2025−present: Continued vlogs about family life and hobbies

+Heading into 2025, Kjellberg's channel was "adapted into more lifestyle blogging and the occasional hobby vlog".
+In November 2025, Kjellberg announced in a mail newsletter that he was done making content about video games for the time being.
+In April 2026, Kjellberg announced he would stop featuring his son in his family vlogs, expressing that he would like his son to decide for himself if he wants to appear in such videos in the future.